MartinezAgullo/MartinezAgullo.github.io/CV.md

       <p><h6><a href="https://www.uv.es/uvweb/chemistry/en/faculty-chemistry-1285849471169.html" target="_blank" style="text-decoration: none; color: inherit;"><i class="fa fa-briefcase fa-fw cv-margin-right icon-black"></i>University of Valencia</a></h6>
       <h6><i class="fa fa-map-marker fa-fw cv-margin-right icon-black"></i>Valencia, Spain</h6>
       <h6 class="cv-text-teal"><i class="fa fa-calendar fa-fw cv-margin-right icon-black"></i>Feb 2020 - Sep 2021</h6></p>
-      <p>I have served as a lecturer (PDI) in the Chemistry degree programme, teaching subjects such as Electromagnetism and Laboratory Techniques (Physics II) during the academic years 2019/2020 and 2020/2021, combining both in-person and online instruction.
-Moreover, I have provided private tutoring in various engineering disciplines for nearly a decade.</p>
+      <p>I have served as a lecturer (PDI) in the Chemistry degree program, teaching subjects such as Electromagnetism and Laboratory Techniques (Physics II) during the academic years 2019/2020 and 2020/2021, utilizing both in-person and online instruction.
+In my teaching, I ensured that students developed not only a solid foundation in physics but also in the fundamentals of statistics, which are essential for data analysis in scientific and engineering contexts.
+Additionally, I have provided private tutoring across various engineering disciplines for nearly a decade.</p>
       <!-- <hr> -->
     </div>
     <br>